Corinne Hoover Six

-Corinne Hoover Six is the lead attorney of Hoover Kacyon, LLC’s Family Law Practice Group and is a Certified Specialist in Family Law and focuses her practice exclusively on family law issues, including divorce, child custody and adoption.
+Is the lead attorney of Hoover Kacyon, LLC’s Family Law Practice Group and is a Certified Specialist in Family Law and focuses her practice exclusively on family law issues, including divorce, child custody, adoption and appeals.

 Corinne has been recognized as a National Trial Lawyers Top 100 and Top 40 under 40 and from the American Institute of Family Law Attorneys 10 Best, and from the National Academy of Family Law Attorneys Top 10.